 We are also a part of the extended treatment team through Family QuestTM follow-up calls with the family’s educational consultant or home therapist.
 After this 3-day, 2-night wilderness therapy intensive with the student and family, the therapist who facilitated it efficiently updates the home professional on the family’s work, progress, and dynamics.
 The Family QuestTM follow-up call is an additional point of contact our team has engaged recently and supports the interdisciplinary team efforts with the student and family’s progress.

-A: Last year, we collaborated closely with the Operations Team to make some huge capital enhancements to the Family Services site at our Utah base camp.
+A: Last year, we collaborated closely with the Operations Team to make some huge capital enhancements to the Family Services site at our fall and winter base camp.
 We constructed 12 new individual Family QuestTM sites, each with its own tipi shelter.
 This has been a long-held dream and I’m overjoyed to see it come to fruition in its construction and in how it enhances the family experience!
 Each tipi offers the shelter and warmth necessary to dive into the deep family work of the intensive, while maintaining the integrity of the wilderness setting.

 This was always a priority for me as Family Services Director, because I knew we could deepen the work and improve the overall experience with Family QuestTM sites that model student team sites.
 These improvements have been a game-changer in the service we are able to provide and the memories and growth a family will experience.